Aussieforks/australia/README.md

 * Trees' growth rate is now scaled by their volume.
 Bigger trees grow slower than smaller trees, at a bias for smaller trees.
 * Internally, trees now use nodetimers instead of ABMs.
+* Coral-growing stone nodes now appear in the creative inventory
+* Hammer coral is a hard coral and so has been made to act like one instead of a soft coral as before.

 ### 0.5.1
 * Australian trees now finally support leaf decay.